-The Trust is currently a lessee under a month-to-month operating lease in connection with its administrative offices located in Dallas, Texas.
-This lease agreement requires monthly rent of approximately \$5,867.
-Rent expense amounted to \$70,400 for each of the years ended December 31, 2014, 2013 and 2012, respectively.
+The Trust is a lessee under an operating lease in connection with its administrative offices located in Dallas, Texas.
+This lease agreement requires monthly rent payments and expires in March 2025.
+Future minimum lease payments were as follows at December 31, 2015: